frconor-ebook/meditations/_posts/2025-09-11-all-the-glory-to-god.md

 In *The Way*, we're told, "You are ambitious: for knowledge, for leadership, for great ventures.
 Good, very good.
 But let it be for Christ, for love" (J. Escrivá, *The Way*, Point 24).

 In one passage of the Gospel, we're told, "They came to Capernaum, and when he was in the house he asked them, 'What were you discussing on the way?'
-But they were silent, because on the way they had \[argued\] with one another about who was the greatest.
+But they were silent, because on the way they had \[discussed\] with one another about who was the greatest.

 "Jesus sat down and called the Twelve.
 And he said to them, 'If any one of you would be first, he must be last of all and the servant of all.'
 And he took a child and put him in the midst of them, and taking him in his arms, he said to them, 'Whoever receives one such child in my name receives me, and whoever receives me, receives not me but him who sent me'" (Mark 9:33--37).